KLab/mysql-bootcamp/transaction.rst

     # accountservice.py
     def transfer(from_id, to_id, amount):
-        with Session.begin():  # get connection and begin transaction
+        with Session.begin():  # Session manages connection and Unit of Work.
             # commit on exit without exception.
             # Or rollback on exit with exception
             from_account = Session.query(Account).get(from_id)